 Information Technology Services at University of Houston-Victoria in Victoria

 The Information Technology offices and facilities are located on the second floor of the University Center Building.
-Both Open Labs and three Teaching Labs operated by Information Technology Services are located there.
-One ITV classroom is located on the first floor, one on the second floor and three ITV classrooms, including one with computer workstations, are on the third floor.
-Information Technology also provides Open Labs in each of the residence halls.
+Both Open Computer Labs and three Teaching Computer Labs operated by Information Technology Services are located there.
+There are interactive video (ITV) classrooms located at both Victoria and Katy facilities for remote teaching, some of which include computer workstations.
+Information Technology also provides Open Computer Labs in each of the residence halls.

 The Open and Teaching Labs utilize Dell PC’s running Windows Operating Systems.
 All of these machines can be used for word processing, electronic spreadsheets, presentation development, database management, and other common computer software applications via Office 365.
-Current software available in limited availability at select workstation includes, but is not limited to: SPSS, Visual Studio, Matlab, and Adobe Creative Cloud Suite.
+Current software available at select workstation includes, but is not limited to: SPSS, Visual Studio, Matlab, and Adobe Creative Cloud Suite.
 A software inventory is available at the Help Desk service window (UC 203) to identify where the software is installed.
-Printing resources for the lab systems include black and white and color-ink printing, support is available via the Help Desk service window.
+Printing resources for the lab systems include black and white and color-ink printing.
+Support is available via the Help Desk service window.
 A print allowance of $15 is in effect for all student accounts per semester.
-Flatbed document scanners, DVD+RW drives, and handicap accessible workstations are available.
+Flatbed document scanners, and handicap accessible workstations are also available.
+This equipment is available to all students enrolled at UH-Victoria.
 Wireless internet is available in all buildings for individuals who bring their own devices.
-This equipment is available to all students enrolled at UH-Victoria.

-During operating hours[NLB1] [NLB1], The Help Desk is staffed to provide support in the use of the hardware and software.
+During operating hours, The Help Desk is staffed to provide support in the use of the hardware and software.